mli/new-docs/Rsite/README.md

 install.packages(c('mxnet', 'repr', 'IRdisplay', 'evaluate', 'crayon', 'pbdZMQ', 'devtools', 'uuid', 'digest'))

-3) Install Jupyter Notebook with R kernel and notedown compatibility: https://www.datacamp.com/community/blog/jupyter-notebook-r https://github.com/aaren/notedown
+3) Install Jupyter Notebook with R kernel and notedown compatibility:

+https://www.datacamp.com/community/blog/jupyter-notebook-r

+https://github.com/aaren/notedown

-Add the following line to your Juypter config file (`~/.jupyter/jupyter_notebook_config.py`): c.NotebookApp.contents_manager_class = 'notedown.NotedownContentsManager'
+Also add the following line to your Juypter config file (`~/.jupyter/jupyter_notebook_config.py`):

+c.NotebookApp.contents_manager_class = 'notedown.NotedownContentsManager'

-Then you can simply run jupyter notebook and edit .md files just as if they are standard notebook .ipynb files.
+So that you can then simply run Jupyter notebook and edit .md files just as if they are standard notebook .ipynb files.

 4) Install the necessary mxtheme python package (used for website style):

 pip install https://github.com/mli/mx-theme/tarball/master

-5) Install sphinx & pandoc (used for processing Notebooks with Sphinx): http://pandoc.org/installing.html
+5) Install sphinx & pandoc (used for processing Notebooks with Sphinx):

+http://pandoc.org/installing.html

 6) You will also need to have the .Rd documentation files already generated for the 'mxnet' R package.